 The primary goal of the IAMP process is to protect the function of the interchange by anticipating changes in land use and traffic patterns and planning for necessary improvements over a 20-year planning horizon.
 As stated in Policy 3C of the 1999 Oregon Highway Plan, "it is the policy of the State of Oregon to plan for and manage grade-separated interchange areas to ensure safe and efficient operation between connecting roadways."
-From this definition, the objectives of the I-84 / US 730 IAMP is to:
+From this definition, the objectives of the POM IAMP are to: